mc-cc-scripts/storageManager-prog/README.md

 - [5] Drawers

 **Note:** You may leave space between Computer, Chest and Drawer Controller but you will need an modem next to each of those and have those modems connected via cables.
 You may also omit the modems entirely and have the Computer in between the Chest and the Drawer Controller.
+I would recommend to place the modem, since that will add the names of the connected peripherals to the output when using the `peripherals` command.

 # API
 _Note: Currently errors are not handled properly and the `success` field in the response may not always be accurate._